 A plan is useless unless followed.
 If you intend to become a better blogger, you need to develop your plan consistently.
 It’s one thing to set a goal, create a plan, and another to keep up with activities.
 Don’t just set goals and create a plan because someone else did, or every article says you should.

 Create something you can follow consistently without burning out.
 You have to be consistent in posting and updating your blog.
 Otherwise, you risk running an outdated blog.
 If you own several social media pages you wish to maintain for your business, ensure you have planned out doable tasks to keep them updated.

 Get Inspired: Learn From Successful Bloggers

-Truth is, we never stop learning.
+The truth is, we never stop learning.
 Every day new strategies spring up.
 Successful bloggers talk about their challenges and mistakes, obviously to help new and upcoming bloggers.
 You need to follow bloggers that have been there before you.
-The internet is scattered with self acclaimed successful bloggers, but it’s quite easy to know those who struggled and have attained their success overtime.
+The internet is scattered with self-acclaimed successful bloggers, but it’s quite easy to know those who struggled and have attained their success over time.

-Do not get jealous of their success, let them inspire you.
-Their blogs are always on the first 5 results for highly searched keywords.
-You too can achieve that, it’s very easy (no it’s not)!
+Do not get jealous of their success; let them inspire you.
+Their blogs are always on the first five results for highly searched keywords.
+You too can achieve that, it’s effortless (no it’s not)!
 The best you can do is make their efforts an inspiration, learn their strategies then implement them on your blog, but don’t go creating a replica of their websites, that’s plagiarism and stealing.

 Bottom line: Save yourself some from failure and avoidable mistakes by learning from successful bloggers in your niche, your niche!